 I would like to thank all the incredible and hardworking YWNA committee, sub committee members and the wonderful people that have had a hand in this report.
-Many many people have contributed to the collective outcome of our work as an active Community Association this year.
-I wish the 23/24 YWNA committee all strength to their collective bow.
+Many many people have contributed to the collective outcome of our work as a very active Community Association this year.
+I, on behalf of the YWNA committee wish the 23/24 YWNA committee all strength to their collective bow.
 A massive thank you to the broader community for all their volunteer hours invested in this wonderful sanctuary.